This is my hands-on review of the Renogy 100 Watt Monocrystalline Solar Panel.

 Here are the results:

 The Renogy Mono output a max of 71.6 watts.
 The only panel that performed better was the WindyNation Poly, which output a max of 72.7 watts.
+I’ve also tested 100 watt solar panel output on a cloudy day, and in cloudy conditions you can expect to get around 10-20 watts.

 Note: I tested the panels at 33.7° latitude in early December.